humble-scott-jones/eazeily/BRANCH_PROTECTION.md

 # From the repo root
 ./scripts/apply_branch_protection.sh
 ```
-This applies protection to `main` with required checks:
+This applies protection to the target branch with required checks (defaults to `integration/2025-11-sync`):
 - `CI / secret-scan`
 - `CI / tests`
 - `CI / triage-smoke`